Alberto12345678/weewx-klimalogg/guide.md

 those data can be displayed in weewx reports.
 This extension also includes a sample skin that illustrates how to use the data.

 Installation instructions (This is a more detailed Guide for the Installation):

-1)  While Installing the WEEWX Software proceed until the point where you chose the Wheater Station and choose "Simulator"
+1)  While Installing the WEEWX Software proceed until the point where you chose the Wheater Station and choose "Simulator" Note, that there is an easy two-step istallation guide for weewx right here: http://weewx.com/apt/

 2)  Use Putty to access your Pi over Network.
 (If you use an WIFI Dongle, get through the Installation Process of your Device first)